 Low levels are consistent with pituitary or hypothalamic disorders.

-Higher levels of FSH and LH than expected for age plus the development of secondary sexual characteristics at an unusually young age are an indication of early puberty.
+Higher levels of FSH and LH than expected for age, plus the development of secondary sexual characteristics at an unusually young age, indicate early puberty.
 This is much more common in girls than in boys.
-This premature development is usually due to a problem with the central nervous system and can have a few different underlying causes.
+Usually, this premature development is due to a problem with the central nervous system and can have a few different underlying causes.
 Examples include:

 - Central nervous system tumor

 - Inflammation within the central nervous system (e.g., meningitis, encephalitis)

 Normal prepubescent levels of LH and FSH in children exhibiting some signs of puberty may indicate a condition called “peripheral precocious puberty.”
 Elevated levels of the hormones estrogen or testosterone bring on the signs and symptoms.
 This may be caused by: